Connect with us

 Ongoing construction of the Hazina Trade Centre in Nairobi.
 PHOTO/CK

-It was destined to become the tallest building in East and Central Africa, with fritted glazing, a helipad and viewing gallery where millionaires and regional celebrities could catch some breath looking down over the Nairobi skyline.
+It was destined to become the tallest building in East and Central Africa, with fritted glazing, a helipad and a viewing gallery where millionaires and regional celebrities could catch some breath looking down over the Nairobi skyline.

-The Sh6.7 billion project, which was to involve construction of a 180-metre (39-storey) tower atop what used to be an eight-storey Hazina Trade Centre between Mokhtar Daddah and Monrovia streets has been a source of extreme trouble for the NSSF since its inception.
+The Sh6.7 billion project, which was to involve the construction of a 180-metre (39-storey) tower atop what used to be an eight-storey Hazina Trade Centre between Mokhtar Daddah and Monrovia streets has been a source of extreme trouble for the NSSF since its inception.

 The project was suspended barely two weeks after its ground-breaking ceremony in July 2013 after China Jiangxi and China Wu Yi – the firms that lost the tender – moved to court challenging the award of the contract to Cementers Ltd., which had won the tender in 2011.